BritishGeekGuy/SPWS/README.md

 # SPWS
-A Simple and Tiny Python Web Server for non-coders
+SPWS is a Simple and Small Web Server written in Python WARNING!
+SINCE THIS IS JUST A FUN PROJECT, IT IS NOT SECURE!
+DO NOT USE THIS WEB SERVER PUBLICALLY, EITHER USE IT AS A CODE BASE OR A *LOCAL* SERVER